WKU Student Publications Policy Manual

 - A staffer must complete the payment request form available from section editors.
 Requests for payment should be made no less frequently than monthly, on a deadline set by the Business Office.
 Requests filed after the deadline may be denied.

-- Staffers must complete the Staffer Packet each semester and submit deadline bills to the responsible editor in order to receive payment.
+- ALL staffers, including those returning, must complete the Staffer Packet each semester and submit deadline bills to the responsible editor in order to receive payment.
 The university business office (not Student Publications) will send the check to the address on the deadline payment bill.

 - The Herald will pay a kill fee of no more than $8 for an assignment if the assignment was made by an editor and then killed by the editor, provided that the work submitted met standards for publication.
 This does not apply when the content is used online only and not in the print edition.